Origin: Dominican Republic

 Certs: Certified Organic and Direct Trade

-This year is yet another glorious fruit bomb.
-It is a touch more restrained and elegant the previous years but still big and beautiful.
-The aroma is saturated with cherry and raspberry and a sweetness that is on the verge of cloying.
-It makes me think of Magnolia.
-It is mouth wateringly intense.
+I really adore how consistent this origin is year in, year out.
+This year glorious fruit bomb character has turned a bit dried and heavy.
+It is just luscious Whereas last year was a touch restrained, this year it is show more of its big and beautiful character.
+The aroma is saturated with fudge, tart cranberry and a date sweetness that is on the verge of cloying.
+It makes me think of certain heavy lilies It is mouth wateringly intense.
 It is big and bold but also very well rounded and not sharp at all.

-The cherry turns to notes of sweet, heavy burnt sugar on the end that does an admirable job of balancing the sweetness and fruit.
+The tart cranberry turns to notes of sweet, heavy burnt sugar on the end that does an admirable job of balancing the sweetness and fruit.
 It is a balancing bitterness.
-The flavor ends on a lower note with just a little earthiness and just the barest hint of light toast.
-That smell just after you melt and caramelize the sugar on a Crème Brule.
+The flavor ends on a lower note with just a little of that leather.

 Oh, the chocolate.
 Sorry, I was distracted by the fruit.
-Yep, chocolate there.
+Yep, chocolate there, with the heaviness of the fudge aroma.
 Pretty typical of Hispanola, but missing that very dry tannic note and dustiness I often see.
 This is clean and has a great clarity of flavor.
 The mouth feel is unsurprisingly full.

 This is a cocoa bean you can feel really good about.

 First, it makes wonderful chocolate.
 Fine bean-to-bar makers like Blue Bandana, Hummingbird, Dandelion Chocolate, Raaka, Parliament, Cacao Sante Fe, and ChocoSol, make signature bars out of it.